BibleResearch/bible-notes/new_testament/pauline_epistles/galatians.md

 **V. Conclusion  [6:11-*18*]**

 ## Observations/Notes

   - We see a glimpse into the workings of the early church and a reminder that even the Apostles were not perfect in Galatians 2:11-15.
 Here, Paul records his confrontation with the Apostle Peter when Peter was hypocritically "fearing the party of the circumcision" (2:12).

-  - This letter serves to validate Paul's message because it was revealed to him by Christ Himself per 1:11-12.
+  - From this letter, we get a good sense of the true authority behind the Gospel message... it isn't authoritative because of any merit in the one proclaiming it, but because Christ Himself is revealing it 1:11-12 (see also 1:8-9).